minhazur9/MusicScape/README.md

 - CSS
 - Javascript
 - Node

+### Dependencies
 - Mongoose
 - Express
+- Bcrypt
+- Body-parser
+- Dotenv
+- EJS
+- Express-session
+- Method-override
+- Morgan
+- Node-fetch

 ## User Story

-On the landing/home page, users will be greeted by a welcome message, a "view users" link and a "sign up" option in the top right hand corner of the page.
+On the landing/home page, users will be greeted by a welcome message, and be prompted to either sign in or make an account.

 Clicking the "sign up" button the user will be redirected to a page where they will be prompted to create a username and password.
 Once they submit the form to create their account, the user will be redirected to their own user show page.